sdneon/node/doc/api/modules.md

 The built-in modules are defined within the Node.js source and are located in the `lib/` folder.

-built-in modules can be identified using the `node:` prefix, in which case it bypasses the `require` cache.
+Built-in modules can be identified using the `node:` prefix, in which case it bypasses the `require` cache.
 For instance, `require('node:http')` will always return the built in HTTP module, even if there is `require.cache` entry by that name.